swiftlang/swift-evolution/proposals/0xxx-is-case-expressions.md

   var isSettings: Bool { ... }
   var isProfile: Bool { ... }

-  // Not idomatic, and not really useful: var asInbox: Void? { ... }
+  // Not idiomatic, and not really useful: var asInbox: Void? { ... }
   var asSettings: Void? { ... }
   var asProfile: Void? { ... }
 }
 ```

+There are two options for dealing with `as-` prefix properties for enum cases without associated values:
+1. Synthesize `Void?` properties for consistency
+2. Omit `Void?` properties and emit only `is-` properties

-Littering all of these mostly-useless, unidiomatic properties on a large number of enums seems less than ideal.
-Alternatively we could simply not generate these properties for enum cases without associated values, but this would likely result in confusing / surprising situations (e.g. that `value.asCase == nil` would work for some enum cases but not others).
-Since any option we choose for the `is case` operation would ideally extend nicely to a future `as case` operation, this seems like a compelling reason to prefer a different solution like the `is case `operator`.
+The former may result in a large number of less-than-useful properties while the latter option may result in confusing / surprising situations (e.g. that `value.asCase == nil` would work for some enum cases but not others).
+Since we would want to consider both the pattern matching syntax and the potential future enum projection syntax at the same time, we think there are better candidates with the `is case` and corresponding `as case` syntax.

+Finally, we could also potentially synthesize optional (non-optional, if all cases have a given field) properties for each associated value.
+This would result a large set of dot-syntax accessors on each enum, which may have an overwhelming impact on autocomplete for enums with many cases or fields.

-When it comes to actually synthesizing these properties, there are a few different options, each with a their own set of trade-offs:
+With regards to synthesizing these properties, there are several different options, each with a their own set of trade-offs:

 #### 1. Macro